-Elements of Intercultural Communication presents a theoretical and practical approach to the study of intercultural communication.
+Intercultural Communication presents a theoretical and practical approach to the study of intercultural communication.
 The course focuses on the many elements and processes involved in the sending and receiving of messages across cultures.
-The aim of the course is to increase your sensitivity to and understanding of intercultural differences and similarities so that this awareness can lead to more effective communication.
-The course covers basic concepts, principles, and practical skills for improving communication between persons from different ethnic, racial, religious, and cultural backgrounds.
+The aim of the course is to increase sensitivity to and understanding of intercultural differences and similarities, leading to more effective communication.
+The course covers basic concepts, principles.

 After completing this course, you should be able to:

-Explain the influence of culture on communication in at least three settings where intercultural exchanges are most likely to occur: the workplace, school, and health care environments.
+CO5 Explain the influence of culture on communication in at least three settings where intercultural exchanges are most likely to occur: the workplace, school, and healthcare environments.

-Elements of Intercultural Communication is a three-credit online course, consisting of six (6) modules.
+Intercultural Communication is a three-credit online course, consisting of six modules.
 Modules include learning objectives, study materials, and activities.
 Module titles are listed below.